William E. Holmes: Central City College

 Holmes played an important role at the Atlanta Baptist Institute.
 He was popular with the students, a professor of history and English, secretary of the faculty, and librarian.
 In 1898, Holmes led a group of black Baptists in an attempt to remove Institute president George Sale from his position in favor of a black candidate.
 The attempt failed and Holmes moved to Macon, Georgia where he opened Central City College.
 Holmes had expected to be appointed president of the Institute in 1890, and when he was passed over in favor of Sale, a white minister from Canada, he questioned his chance for promotion.
 He was further disappointed when his friend John Hope, whom he had recruited to the Institute in 1897, did not support his goal.
 Prominent in support of this effort was Emanuel K. Love, a preacher from Savannah, Georgia, who organized the purchase of the college land.
 The school grew quickly and by the third year, 365 students were enrolled.

 Holmes modeled Central City after the liberal arts education he received in England, as opposed to Booker T. Washington's industrial education model.
-Holmes expected a number of faculty and students to follow him, but that did not come to pass.
-James M. Nabrit (father of James Nabrit, Jr. was the only other early faculty member with a degree, and the school included a grammar school, a high school, and a three-year theology program for men.
+Although, Holmes expected a number of faculty and students to follow him, that did not come to pass.
+James M. Nabrit (father of James Nabrit, Jr. was the only other early faculty member with a degree.
+The school included a grammar school, a high school, and a three-year theology program for men.